adrianaarcia/YPool/README.md

 # ypool
 Ride share matching for the Yale community.

+# Overview
+YPool hopes to match Yale affiliates interested in carpooling to locations such airports and train stations.
+Individuals enter information related to their trip (such as date, destination, and time of departure) and are then matched with other Yale affiliates who have similar travel plans.
+The application was live at https://yalepool.com/, and limited to the Yale community with protection via CAS authentication.
+The project utilizes the Serverless framework with a many AWS services including Lambda, DynamoDB, and APIGateway, and the front end is built with React.

+# Quick Start
+Running `./test_and_deploy.sh` will run all server tests and deploy to AWS via Serverless.
+Note that this assumes you have proper AWS configurations set up in your local development environment.
+(If you are not an administrator of this project, this is probably something you don't want to do.)
+See web section below on how to run server tests.

+To just run the tests but not deploy, call `./run_test_suite.sh`.

 # Description of Roles and Contributions

 @adrianaarcia: responsible for the design of the algorithm, and the implementation of  k-means clustering, match evaluation, as well as analytics, summary, and visualization functions.
 I authored the following files in the `serverless/flask-server` directory: